May 19 2013 | 6 comments

 Hearing aids are characterized by steady progress in technological advancement, even while the lack of progress in lowering hearing aid prices and improving distribution continues to frustrate hearing aids users.
 We’ve frequently written about issues with hearing aid costs and hearing aid distribution; this entry will focus on technological progress, as represented by the increasing popularity of receiver-in-canal technology.

-Within the behind-the-ear hearing aid category, hearing aids can be further subdivided into Receiver-in-the-Aid (“RITA” or “traditional”) and Receiver-in-the-Canal (“RIC” or “external”).
-The receiver – or speaker – amplifies sound, which must pass through a tube to the ear canal (in an RITA) or is simply projected directly into the canal (in an “RIC”).
+Within the behind-the-ear (BTE) hearing aid category, hearing aids can be further subdivided into Receiver-in-the-Aid (“RITA” or “traditional”) and Receiver-in-the-Canal (“RIC”).
+The receiver – or speaker – amplifies sound, which must pass through a tube to the ear canal (in an RITA) or is simply projected directly from a speaker in the canal (in an “RIC”).

 If it seems obvious that placing the speaker in the canal will yield better, relative to forcing sound to travel an extra distance through an external tube… well, that’s about right.

 A 2010 paper for the Journal of American Audiology that compared RITA to RIC hearing aids found that RIC models were equal or superior in all measured respects.
 Specifically: